MedMaxLab/selfEEG/docs/CONTRIBUTING.rst

 -------

 It is important to ensure that all the implemented changes will not break any existing library functionality.
-The `test </test>`__ folder provides an automatic way to check all the library functionalities.
+The `test <https://github.com/MedMaxLab/selfEEG/tree/main/test>`__ folder provides an automatic way to check all the library functionalities.
-Tests can be performed with unittest by simply running the following command using the main repository directory as the working directory:
+Tests can be performed with unittest by simply running the following command using the repository's main directory as the working directory:

 ::